CLIENT Cushman & Wakefield Asset Services ULC

 The Midtown redevelopment started with a complete renovation of the mall’s two-level interiors and underground parking facility in Phase 1.
 The common mall area received new finishes from floor to ceiling, LED lighting and vertical transportation with direct access to the parkade.
 Retailers were also provided with a new Design Criteria to implement the same design quality to the storefronts as the mall interiors.

 Other key areas of Phase 1 are the newly renovated washrooms, the Midtown Tower office lobby, security office and parkade lobbies.
 The Midtown Tower lobby is highlighted by full height glazing, bright porcelain finishes and an interactive digital directory, giving it a unique presence within the shopping centre.
 The underground parkade lobbies which also includes the security office, received a significant overhaul to create an inviting and convenient atmosphere for the shoppers.
 New features include a new wayfinding system, pay stations, finishes, LED lighting and a historic artwork wall.

-The Tenant Design Criteria for the Food Court Units will be a continuation of this aesthetic with black C-Channels suspended from the ceiling, that run the length of their store.
-The demising walls of each food court unit will be finished with the high gloss black tile 6’ into each unit.
-In an effort to manage the overall concept for the food hall, each tenant will be given 3 options to choose from for their storefronts finishes, with a mix of marble, wood & concrete.
+The Tenant Design Criteria for the Food Court Units is a continuation of this aesthetic with black C-Channels suspended from the ceiling, that run the length of their store.
+The demising walls of each food court unit is finished with the high gloss black tile 6’ into each unit.
+In an effort to manage the overall concept for the food hall, each tenant was given 3 options to choose from for their storefronts finishes, with a mix of marble, wood & concrete.

 The new food hall has a wide variety of seating options, with large family style banquet tables dominating the centre with eight, 8’ diameter oversized steel drum pendant light fixtures.
 Lounge type seating around the perimeter, adjacent to the floor to ceiling windows which overlook the new exterior market square.